soluna-studios/mail2beyond/mail2beyond/docs/DOCUMENTATION.md

     name = "my_custom_parser"
 ```

-### Overwrite the `mail2beyond.framework.BaseParser.parse_content()` Method:
+### Overwrite the `parse_content()` Method
-The `parse_content()` method is used to perform additional formatting to the SMTP message's content body.
-The parser's
+The `mail2beyond.framework.BaseParser.parse_content()` method is used to perform additional formatting to the SMTP
-`mail.content` attribute contains the content body from the received SMTP message.
-In the case the content was sent
+message's content body.
+The parser's `mail.content` attribute contains the content body from the received SMTP message.
-with an encoding like Base64, the content will _already be decoded_ at this stage.
-The `parse_content()` can be
+In the case the content was sent with an encoding like Base64, the content will _already be decoded_ at this stage.
+The
-overwritten to further parse/filter the content before it handed to a connector:
+`mail2beyond.framework.BaseParser.parse_content()` can be overwritten to further parse/filter the content before it is
+handed to a connector:

 ```python
 import mail2beyond